Red vs. Blue: Music

 Initially, the first several episodes of the series did not include any music.
 In May 2003, Nico Audy-Rowland, the bandleader of Trocadero, was introduced to Red vs. Blue and enjoyed the series enough to submit a song about it to Burns, who liked the piece and promptly requested more music for Red vs. Blue.
 Episode 8, "Don't Ph34r The Reaper", was the first to include music.
 However, for the release of the season 1 DVD, music was retrofitted into earlier episodes, often during transitions.

 Trocadero's "Blood Gulch Blues", whose last few measures are now heard during each episode's title sequence, is used as background music for the character introductions on the Red vs. Blue season DVDs.
 According to Trocadero's website, the song's lyrics are intended to highlight episode 2's joke about the Warthog and the notion that there is as much bickering and fighting within each team as there is conflict between the two sides.
-In fact, "Blood Gulch Blues" never mentions Red vs. Blue.
-The song is from the band's debut full-length album Roses Are Red, Violets Are Blue which was released in 2004.
 The band's style is alternative rock, taking influence from elements of blues, alternative rock, and western types of music.
-Trocadero continued to provide music for the show from their second and third albums, Ghosts That Linger and Flying by Wire.
+Trocadero has released the songs featured in the show in their albums Roses Are Red, Violets Are Blue, Ghosts That Linger and Flying by Wire, as well as dedicated soundtracks.

 Beginning with Red vs. Blue: Revelation, the main score for each season has been crafted by Jeff Williams, the former keyboardist of Trocadero, in addition to many of Trocadero's songs being reused.
 Williams's soundtracks have genres containing mixed elements of score music, hard rock, and sometimes electronic and rap.
 Williams often features others on vocals including Lamar Hall, Red Rapper, Barbara La Ronga, Nicole D'Andrea, his daughter Casey Lee Williams, Sandy Lee Casey, and some members of the cast, and collaborates with Steve Goldshein on some tracks.
 The soundtracks also feature several parody songs, and some songs included are heard in PSAs and Rooster Teeth shorts.
 With the release of season eleven, Williams moved away from providing music for Red vs. Blue to work on Rooster Teeth's new series, RWBY.
 Trocadero returned as the sole-provider of Red vs. Blue's score for the first time since season seven, also providing a new theme song "Contact" effectively replacing "Blood Gulch Blues".
-David Levy joined the music team alongside Trocadero in season 13 and has continued to write music for the show since.
+David Levy joined the music team alongside Trocadero in season 13 and continued to write music through season 17.
+Aaron Caruthers of the band Werewolf Therewolf, previously featured on fellow Rooster Teeth show Death Battle, took over as lead composer for season 18, which also featured songs by rapper Omega Sparx.